 Before February 2014, China had been strengthening the yuan to dollar conversion in response to U.S. pressure.
 But it reversed course when the dollar rose 25 percent in 2014 and 2015, creating an asset bubble.
-Since the yuan was pegged to the dollar, the increase dragged the yuan's value with it.
-China had to lower the yuan to remain competitive with other emerging markets that had free-floating currencies.
+Since the yuan's exchange rate was fixed to the dollar, the increase dragged the yuan's value up with it.
+China had to manually lower the yuan's value to remain competitive with other emerging markets that had free-floating currencies.
 In 2018, the dollar began weakening again.
 China can allow the yuan to rise without hurting its competitiveness with its neighbors.

 China has consistently held more than $1 trillion in U.S. debt every year since 2010.
-That's when the Treasury Department changed how it measures the debt.
+That's when the TU.S.
+Department of the Treasury changed how it measures the debt.
 Before July 2010, Treasury reports showed that China held $843 billion in debt.
 This makes it difficult to make long-term comparisons.

 How China Became One of America's Biggest Bankers

 China is more than happy to own almost a fifth of the U.S. debt owned by foreigners.
-Owning U.S. Treasury notes helps China's economy grow by keeping its currency weaker than the dollar and Chinese exports cheaper than U.S. products.
+Owning U.S. Treasury notes helps China's economy grow.
+It keeps the yuan weak relative to the dollar.
+As a result, Chinese exports are less expensive than U.S. products.
 China's highest priority is creating enough jobs for its 1.4 billion people.

 The United States allowed China to become one of its biggest bankers because the American people enjoy low consumer prices.
-Selling debt to China funds federal government programs that allow the U.S. economy to grow.
+Selling debt to China pays for federal spending that spurs U.S. economic growth.
 It also keeps U.S. interest rates low.
 But China's ownership of the U.S. debt is shifting the economic balance of power in its favor.

 Why China Owns So Much U.S. Debt